Issue #1 – Taxation

 Milton has had an independently-operated local public transit system since 1972.
 It has been changed to better serve Milton as the community has grown, including the arrival of GO Transit in 1998.
 Where could it improve?
 How could it more affordably serve the community?
 Are there alternative service delivery options available that would make it better?
 Is GO Transit properly aligned with the needs of Milton as it grows?

 During the last municipal election, John recommended that Milton Transit consider alternate service delivery options like taxies, Uber and Lyft.
 They would complement regular bus transit to improve service on a given route or they would be introduced in areas not served by buses to build the service to a point where buses could then be introduced to service those areas.
 In 2021, an alternate service delivery program began in Milton using small vans.
 Interested in learning more about how Milton Transit could potentially be better?
-Read the independent analysis here
+Read the independent analysis here.

 Interested in learning how GO Train service in Milton could be improved?
 Read the independent analysis here.